-You may be a candidate for liposuction if you have too much body fat in specific spots but otherwise have a stable body weight.
+Liposuction may work for you if you have a lot of body fat in specific places but otherwise have a stable body weight.

 Why it's done

-- Upper arms
+- Upper arms.

-- Calves and ankles
+- Calves and ankles.

-- Chest and back
+- Chest and back.

-- Hips and thighs
+- Hips and thighs.

-- Chin and neck
+- Chin and neck.

 - Infection.
 Skin infections are rare but possible.
 A severe skin infection may be life-threatening.